Niebby/smol-projects/ranking-app/README.md

 ### TODO (may or may not ever implement)
 * Option to reduce the number of matches in a fair way
-* Make ties take the same place in ranking
 * Option to go back and change an answer
 * Pretty up the prompts
 * Add usage description to this README